what are 3 Types of Fuel

 Disadvantages:

-• Burning liquid fuels releases greenhouse gases and pollutants, which harm climate and air quality.
+• Liquid fuels are burnt to release greenhouse gases and pollutants, which are harmful to the climate and air quality.

 Primary Uses of Liquid Fuels